FunnyWolf/Viper/docs/en/guide/hunter_api.md

 # Hunter API

-Hunter API configuration information, used for the full network scanning module
+The configuration information of Hunter API is used for the全网 scanning module.